-Dr. Larry Marshall Richards was born in Chatham on the 20th of May, 1938.
-He was the son of Harry Arthur Richards and the former Margaret Leota Holman.
+Dr. Larry Marshall Richards was born in Chatham, Ontario on the 20th of May, 1938.
+Dr. Richards was the son of Harry Arthur Richards and the former Margaret Leota Holman.
 He had an older brother named Harry Jr. and an identical twin brother named Garry.
 The Richards family resided on Stanley Street in Blenheim and Dr. Richards attended Talbot Street Public School, then Blenheim District High School.
 He graduated from high school when he was just 16 years old.

 Dr. Richards was too young to enter medical school when he graduated from high school, but he was eligible to attend teachers college.
 With his teaching credentials in hand, he set off for his first teaching position in Fort Severn, Ontario.
 Fort Severn is located on Hudson Bay and it is the most northern community in Ontario.
 There are no roads connecting Fort Severn to the rest of Ontario.
 Dr. Richards had to fly in to fulfill his responsibilities where he taught grades 1 through 8 in the community school.
 In 2016 the Wasayo Cree Nation School was built in Fort Severn and today the Keewaytinook Internet High School provides distance learning opportunities.